SUMMER CAMP STARTS

 Media Specialist: responsible for capturing the spirit and energy of Camp Stella Maris through high-quality photography and videography.
 This role produces daily photos, a weekly mid-week highlight video, and weekly recap videos to share with families and support year-round marketing efforts.

-Assistant to the Marketing Director: brings Camp to life by creating content for a variety of camp audiences through photos and videos that will be used all year long in both print and online marketing campaigns.
-In addition, the AMD helps to reinforce Camp’s visual identity and community connection by managing the camp store.
+Marketing Assistant: brings Camp to life by creating content for a variety of camp audiences through photos and videos that will be used all year long in both print and online marketing campaigns.
+In addition, the Marketing Assistant helps to reinforce Camp’s visual identity and community connection by managing the camp store.

 Commuter Positions